The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Touch /etc/puppet/namespaceauth.conf and puppet will run correctly and use ACLs as stated in auth.conf

-#3 Updated by Matt Robinson about 3 years ago
+#3 Updated by Matt Robinson over 3 years ago

 - Assignee deleted (